 How is uveitis treated?

 He or she may also treat the systemic condition that's causing uveitis.
-As it is associated with many systemic diseases, physicians of other specialties must be aware of this vision Types of Uveitis
+As it is associated with many systemic diseases, physicians of other specialties must be aware of this vision disabling condition and refer to

+Types of Uveitis